 Because they’re intelligent rabbits, they respond well to positive reinforcement training.
 With some patience and consistent training, you can litter-train them and even teach them simple tricks.
 They’re great at forming close bonds with their owners, especially when given lots of time to interact and explore.

 Lionheads do well in homes with daily bonding time and plenty of play.
 They’re perfect for kids and adults and often become well-adjusted rabbits with the proper care and attention.
 Their curious nature means they’ll happily hop around your home, checking out every corner.
+Just like people, every Lionhead has its unique vibe.
+Some are super outgoing, while others are more relaxed.
+But overall, they’re gentle and affectionate and make excellent companions.

 Read More: American Chinchilla Rabbit: A Delightful and Versatile Pet